-Taunton is stocked six times each year with trout.
-NF&GC stocks only trout — Brown, Rainbow and Brook.
+The club only stocks trout — Brown, Rainbow and Brook.
 Large and Small mouth bass reproduce naturally in the lake as do other fish, including white and yellow perch, crappie, and sunfish.
 Members have even been known to catch a turtle or two!

 Surface Area: 126 Acres

 All members are invited to bring a guest or guests for our annual Member/Guest Tournament.
 Although the weather is unpredictable, the fun is not and all who attend have a great time.
 Cash prizes are generally awarded for the largest trout and bass caught every hour, and a separate pool is available for the largest fish of the day!!
 Take a look at some photos of successful participants below.

 Lunch is served at the pavilion and typically includes a charcoal grilled Steak, Corn on the Cob, Salads, Watermelon, Carrot Cake and plenty of cold drinks for the thirsty participants!
 If you haven’t joined us for this tournament in the past, you may want to make a mental note for next year.

 Catching and Releasing Trout

 As stewards of Taunton Lake, Members should practice catch and release fishing whenever they do not intend to take their harvest.
 Catch and Release is at the discretion of the Member and there is nothing wrong with keeping your limit and preparing a wonderful trout meal.
 These guidelines are provided for members to consider when they intend to catch and release.
 While these tips are provided from the perspective of the trout fisherman, virtually all of these guidelines apply to other species as well.